-KUALA LUMPUR: AmanahRaya Trustees Bhd has emerged as a substantial shareholder of MSM Holdings Bhd with a 5.01% stake, substantial shareholder of MSM Holdings Bhd with a 5.01% stake, having acquired 35.24 million shares in the latter on Aug 13.
+KUALA LUMPUR: AmanahRaya Trustees Bhd has emerged as a substantial shareholder of MSM Holdings Bhd with a 5.01% stake,

+Holdings Bhd with a 5.01% stake, having acquired 35.24 million shares in the latter on Aug 13.

-A filing with Bursa Malaysia showed that AmanahRaya Trustees acquired this block of shares through a direct transaction.
-However, the transacted price was not stated.
+A filing with Bursa Malaysia showed that AmanashBaya Trussees acquired this block of shares through a direct transaction.
+However, the transaction for the same of the stated.

-According to MSM's 2013 annual report, its top four shareholders as at April 17 are Felda Global Ventures Sugar Sdn Bhd with a 40.03% stake, Koperasi Permodalan Felda Malaysia Bhd (20%), Felda Global Ventures Holdings Bhd (10.97%), and the Employees Provident Fund board (6.03%). - by Wei Lynn Tang
+According to MSM's 2013 annual report, its top four shareholders as at April 17 are Felda Global Ventures Sugar Sdn Bhd with a 40.03% stake, Koperasi Permodalan Felda Malaysia Bhd (20%), Felda Global Ventures Holdings Bhd (10.57%), and the Employees Provident Fund hourd (6.03%). - by Wei Lynn Tang